Seven Nobel prize winners have worked in a laboratory on Long Island, where scientists from around the world examine the smallest particles.

 Its Office of Educational Programs brings in more than 30,000 young students each year for workshops and events, while hosting some 250 students and professors from U.S. universities who come to BNL to participate in research internships and other programs.

-Enrique Shore is a photographer and pictures editor with three decades experience covering World Cups, Olympics, presidential elections, summits and the first Gulf War.
-He was Reuters chief photographer for Argentina, Uruguay and Paraguay, then based in Madrid in charge of the Iberian peninsula.
+Enrique Shore is a News Decoder correspondent, photographer and pictures editor with three decades experience covering World Cups, Olympics, presidential elections, summits and the first Gulf War.
+He was Reuters chief photographer for Argentina, Uruguay and Paraguay, then based in Madrid in charge of the Iberian Peninsula.
 He later looked after media clients in Spain and Portugal.
 He is currently an independent photographer, editor and consultant based in New York.